 Day 1 to 3 – Musket Cove (Malolo Lailai Island)

-At low tide, picturesque surrounds reveal shallow and accentuated turquoise waters, which become a deeper blue the further out you go – just gorgeous.
+At low tide, picturesque surroundings reveal shallow and accentuated turquoise waters, which become a deeper blue the further out you go – just gorgeous.

-This island also offers snorkelling, reef walking, water and wind sports.
+This island also offers snorkelling, reef walking, and water and wind sports.

 There are many secluded beaches to get away from other tourists but be warned, this is a child-friendly island so many children grace the whole of the island – skinny dip at your own peril!